Privacy-Preserving Decentralized Federated Learning via Explainable Adaptive Differential Privacy: Research Methodology

 \subsection{PrivateDFL}

-Building on the foundations of decentralized learning, HD, and DP, we introduce PrivateDFL, a secure IoT framework that unifies these three components to enable privacy-preserving model training.
-Within this framework, HD provides the representational basis for interpretable and robust classification, while DFL eliminates the central server by allowing clients to collaboratively update and exchange HD models in sequence.
-To protect individual contributions during this process, DP is employed with privacy parameters \((\epsilon,\delta)\).
-Following standard practice, \(\delta\) is chosen to be smaller than the inverse of the total number of training samples \(N\), such that \(\delta = \delta_0/N\) with \(\delta_0 \in (0,1)\).
-We compute the noise that client $k$ at each communication round $r$ will add to the HD model, $\vec{\Gamma}_{k}^{r}$, by computing the diffence between required noise to secure HD model by client $k$ at communication round $r$, $\vec{\xi}_{k}^{r}$, and the cumulative noise recived from the previose client over all prevois rounds, $\vec{\Psi}_{k-1}^{r}$.
+PrivateDFL builds on decentralized learning, HD, and DP to provide a secure and interpretable framework for distributed model training.
+In this formulation, HD offers a noise-tolerant and transparent representational structure for classification, while DFL removes the central server and enables clients to sequentially update and exchange HD models.
+To protect individual data contributions during these updates, DP is incorporated with parameters \((\epsilon,\delta)\), where a smaller \(\epsilon\) indicates stronger privacy and \(\delta\) bounds the probability that the guarantee may not hold.
+Following standard practice, \(\delta\) is selected to scale inversely with the total number of training samples \(N\), such that \(\delta=\delta_{0}/N\) with \(\delta_{0}\in(0,1)\), ensuring that the probability of privacy leakage remains negligible as the dataset grows.

+At each communication round \(r\), client \(k\) determines its DP noise contribution \(\vec{\Gamma}_{k}^{r}\) by computing the difference between the noise required to meet the privacy budget at that point, \(\vec{\xi}_{k}^{r}\), and the cumulative noise \(\vec{\Psi}_{k-1}^{r}\) already present in the received model.
+This incremental strategy prevents unnecessary amplification of noise and ensures that privacy guarantees are satisfied without degrading model utility.

 Training begins with the collaborative construction of the HD model.
-The first client generates class hypervectors using Equation~\eqref{eq:formClassHypervector}, perturbs them with DP noise as specified in Theorem~\ref{thm:theorem2}, and forwards the secure HD model to the next participant, with validity established in Proof~\ref{proof:proof1}.
-Each subsequent client then receives the noisy class hypervectors, forms its own class hypervectors from local data, merges them with the received model, and adds further noise before transmission.
-The precise calibration of this additional noise is defined in Theorem~\ref{thm:theorem3} and justified in Proof~\ref{proof:proof2}.
+The first client generates class hypervectors using Equation~\eqref{eq:formClassHypervector}, perturbs them with DP noise as described in Theorem~\ref{thm:theorem2}, and forwards the secure model to the next participant, with correctness shown in Proof~\ref{proof:proof1}.
+Each subsequent client receives the noisy class hypervectors, constructs its own class hypervectors from local training data, merges them with the received model, and adds additional noise according to Theorem~\ref{thm:theorem3}, justified in Proof~\ref{proof:proof2}.

 \begin{theorem} The DP noise added to the HD model by the first client in the first round is

 \end{theorem}

 \begin{proofthm} The required noise \(\vec{\xi}_{1}^{1}\) for the first client is obtained from Equation~\eqref{eq:sigma_dp}.
 From Equation~\eqref{eq:sensitive}, the sensitivity of the model is \(\Delta g=\sqrt{D}\), since hypervector elements lie in the bounded interval \([{-}1,1]\) (attaining \(\pm 1\) at the extrema), and the largest possible difference between two neighboring datasets yields an \(\ell_2\)-norm of \(\sqrt{D}\).